Anatomy of a Sorting Station

 Staff & Volunteers:

 Don't forget!
-The most important part of an effective Sorting Station is having someone PRESENT to monitor and educate!
-If ONE ITEM is put into the wrong bin - that will lead to more items in the wrong bin.
+The most important part of an effective sorting station is having someone PRESENT to monitor and educate!
+This helps prevent contaminated content (which will not be accepted).
 If staffing or volunteers are not an option - provide clear signage and educational images to help prevent contamination.
 Learn more on our Working With Staff & Volunteers page